 Wealth taxes are under the spotlight.
-Although only a few OECD countries currently tax wealth (Colombia, Norway, Spain, Switzerland), the academic and political debate on the complementary role of wealth taxation in order to level the playing field is gaining momentum.
+Although only a few OECD countries currently tax wealth (Colombia, Norway, Spain, Switzerland), the academic and political debate on the complementary role of wealth taxation to level the playing field is gaining momentum.
 The US debate was spurred by the proposal of a progressive wealth tax by Saez and Zucman (2019), which has been subsequently evaluated by Kopczuk (2019) and Scheuer and Slemrod (2021).
 In the UK, a Wealth Tax Commission composed of economists, lawyers and policymakers was created in 2020 to evaluate the need for taxing wealth.
 The Commission concludes in its final report (Advani, Chamberlain, & Summers, 2021) that to cover public expenses due to the recent pandemics, the UK would benefit from a one-off wealth tax (hence not an annual wealth tax) instead of increasing taxation on earnings or consumption.
 At the global level, the Global Tax Evasion Report 2024 (Alstadsaeter, Godar, Panayiotis, & Zucman, 2023) advocates for a coordinated global minimum wealth tax on the very rich to curb inequality in wealth.

-Theoretically, the rationale for taxing wealth is not clear-cut1, since efficient taxation of all types of capital income would make it redundant (Bastani & Waldenström, 2023).
+Theoretically, the rationale for taxing wealth is not clear-cut6, since efficient taxation of all types of capital income would make it redundant (Bastani & Waldenström, 2023).
 Wealth taxation can, however, be deemed necessary to increase effective tax rates for the very rich (Advani, Hughson, & Summers, 2023), since taxing wealth will limit the role of unrealized capital gains at the very top of the income distribution.
 On these lines, Piketty, Saez, and Zucman (2023) envision the wealth tax as an important ingredient of capital taxation.

-Guvenen, Kambourov, Kuruscu, Ocampo, and Chen (2023) highlight that the equivalence between taxation of wealth and capital income disappears when taking into account return heterogeneity across the distribution.2 They show that a wealth tax, by increasing the savings response of productive entrepreneurs with respect to capital income taxation, leads to higher aggregate productivity, output, and overall welfare.
+Both Guvenen, Kambourov, Kuruscu, Ocampo, and Chen (2023) and Boar and Midrigan (2023) highlight that the equivalence between taxation of wealth and capital income disappears when taking into account return heterogeneity across the distribution.
+These two contributions however, differ in their results.
+While Boar and Midrigan (2023) find that taxes on capital income are preferable to wealth taxes due to efficiency losses from taxing the profits of richer entrepreneurs, Guvenen et al. (2023) show that a wealth tax, by increasing the savings response of productive entrepreneurs with respect to capital income taxation, leads to higher aggregate productivity, output, and overall welfare.
 Bjørneby, Markussen, and Røed (2023) estimate a positive causal relationship between wealth taxation in Norway and employment growth in firms closely held by wealth taxpayers.
 Focusing on the consequences for social mobility, Berg and Hebous (2021) show that wealth taxation increases mobility in labor income.

-Wealth taxes do not necessarily eliminate the risk of avoidance and evasion that taxation of capital income suffers from, since capital mobility (both across jurisdictions within countries3 and internationally) can pose problems even in well-functioning tax systems.4
+Wealth taxes do not necessarily eliminate the risk of avoidance and evasion that taxation of capital income suffers from, since capital mobility (both across jurisdictions within countries8 and internationally) can pose problems even in well-

-1Unless we explicitely assume that we care about equal or unequal allocation of wealth per se as in Saez and Stantcheva (2018): in that case welfare increases by reducing inequality in wealth across the distribution.
+6Unless we explicitely assume that we care about equal or unequal allocation of wealth per se as in Saez and Stantcheva (2018): in that case welfare increases by reducing inequality in wealth across the distribution.

-2For the empirical evidence regarding return heterogeneity, see Fagereng, Guiso, Malacrino, and Pistaferri (2020); Iacono and Palagi (2023).
+7For the empirical evidence regarding return heterogeneity, see Fagereng, Guiso, Malacrino, and Pistaferri (2020); Iacono and Palagi (2023).